motizukilucas/godot-study/README.md

 * **Layers** > controlling the layers of collisions so not all collisions happen the same way, for exaple, triggering only when a hitbox enters a hurtbox
 > the Layer is the one the object should be, the mask is the one it should interact/collide with

+## Reusable
+### Inhenritence
+* one object can inherit funcionst for example from another object

+### Composition
+* you compose it from reusable assets like ""hurtbox** reusable scene
+* **stats**  scene
+> you can export variables so you can change it when instancing in other objects

+## Signal
+* you can create a signal to tell for example that your enemy has no health
+* then you can emi_signal

+## Set & Get
+* it will trigger whenever that varible is benig updated/set

 ## Tips
 * You can just right click some node to change it's type
 * on the error tab of the editor, Godot sometimes points out things that might be very helpfull, such as move_slide function is retuning a value but it's never used